by Calculated Risk on 1/17/2019 09:30:00 AM

 From the Philly Fed: January 2019 Manufacturing Business Outlook Survey

-Regional manufacturing activity continued to grow in April, according to results from this month’s Manufacturing Business Outlook Survey.
-Although the survey’s indicators for general activity and shipments fell from their readings last month, the indicators for new orders, employment, and the workweek improved.
-The survey’s indexes for future activity and employment continued to moderate, but the surveyed firms remained generally optimistic about growth over the next six months.Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:
+Manufacturing activity in the region continued to grow, according to results from the January Manufacturing Business Outlook Survey.
+The survey’s broad indicators remained positive, although their movements were mixed again this month: The general activity and new orders indicators increased from their readings last month, while the indicators for shipments and employment decreased.
+The firms reported growth in the underlying demand for their products and are generally optimistic about future growth and employment.Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:

 Click on graph for larger image.

-These early reports suggest the ISM manufacturing index will show expansion again in April, and probably at about the same pace as in March.
+This suggests the ISM manufacturing index will show expansion again in January, at about the same level as in December.

 Posted by Calculated Risk on 1/17/2019 09:30:00 AM